 Great job, Robert!!!
 Congratulations, Provider A!!!

-Posted on August 25, 2015, in "Single State Agency", Administrative Law Judge, Administrative Remedies, Appeal Rights, Audits, Carolinas Center for Medical Excellence, CCME, Credible Allegations of Fraud, DHHS, Division of Medical Assistance, DMA Clinical Policies, Due process, General Assembly, Health Care Providers and Services, Home Health Aide Services, Home Health Care Agencies, Home Health Services, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, Medicare Attorney, NC, NCGS 108C-7, North Carolina, Personal Care Services, Petitions for Contested Cases, Preliminary Injunctions, Prepayment Review, Provider Medicaid Contracts, Reconsideration Reviews, Suspension of Medicaid Payments, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Administrative Law Judge, Appeal prepayment review, Carolinas Center for Medical Excellence, CCME, DHHS, Division of Medical Assistance, DMA, General Assembly, Gordon & Rees, Health care, Health care provider, home health, Home Health Aide Services, Home Health Services, In Home Care Services, Knicole Emanuel, Medicaid, Medicaid Audits, Medicaid Home Health, Medicaid Reimbursments, Medicaid Services, NC Medicaid, NCGS 108C-7, Prepayment, Prepayment Review, Prepayment Reviews, Robert Shaw, Tentative Notice of Overpayment.
+Posted on August 25, 2015, in "Single State Agency", Administrative Law Judge, Administrative Remedies, Appeal Rights, Carolinas Center for Medical Excellence, CCME, Credible Allegations of Fraud, Division of Medical Assistance, DMA Clinical Policies, Due process, General Assembly, Health Care Providers and Services, Home Health Aide Services, Home Health Care Agencies, Home Health Services, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, Medicare and Medicaid Provider Audits, Medicare Attorney, NC, NC DHHS, NCGS 108C-7, North Carolina, Personal Care Services, Petitions for Contested Cases, Preliminary Injunctions, Prepayment Review, Provider Medicaid Contracts, Reconsideration Reviews, Suspension of Medicaid Payments, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Administrative Law Judge, Appeal prepayment review, Carolinas Center for Medical Excellence, CCME, Division of Medical Assistance, DMA, General Assembly, Gordon & Rees, Health care, Health care provider, home health, Home Health Aide Services, Home Health Services, In Home Care Services, Knicole Emanuel, Medicaid, Medicaid Audits, Medicaid Home Health, Medicaid Reimbursments, Medicaid Services, NC DHHS, NC Medicaid, NCGS 108C-7, Prepayment, Prepayment Review, Prepayment Reviews, Robert Shaw, Tentative Notice of Overpayment.
 Bookmark the permalink.
 2 Comments.